zhengyd2014/order-forwarder/README.md

 # order-forwarder
-a python script to forward online order from qmenu to a specific old restaurant order system.
+a python script to forward online orders from qmenu to a specific old restaurant order system.